Lurk-Games/KeyBeat/README.md

 KeyBeat is a rhythm game where you aim and press keys to the beat of the music.
 It's a free-to-win Roblox rhythm game and it's now open sourced.
 It was made in LÖVE2D

+## How to download

+Download .zip file and unpack it then open a KeyBeat.exe file and you're ready to go!

 ## Status

 This project is under constant development, but we do our best to keep things in a stable state.
 This project will continue to evolve until we eventually reach the point where KeyBeat is gonna be ready for release.